A topic from the subject of Distillation in Chemistry.

 Introduction

 In chemistry, an azeotrope is a mixture of two or more liquids whose composition cannot be changed by simple distillation.
-This is because the vapor pressure of the mixture is the same as the vapor pressure of either of the pure components.
+This is because the vapor pressure of the mixture is the same as the vapor pressure of one of the pure components.
 As a result, azeotropic mixtures cannot be separated by fractional distillation.

 Basic Concepts